srobo/docs/competition-simulator/index.md

 ### Prerequisites

-This simulation is based in [Webots](https://cyberbotics.com/#download), which will need to be downloaded and installed.
-The download is around 1.5GB.
+You need to download and install [Webots simulator](https://cyberbotics.com/#download) (the download is around 1.5GB).
+This is the platform we run our simulator on.

 #### Python Version